fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 #### Fobnail integration

-TPM driver would have to be ported Genode.
+TPM driver would have to be ported to Genode.
 Underlying kernel must have kexec abilities and Genode must have component capable of invoking kexec.
 USB and EEM drivers should work out-of-the-box.